codeforsanjose/codeforsanjose.github.io/README.md

 ## How to Contribute

-Join the discussion on our [Discord server](https://discord.gg/XMrqrCfprT).
+Join the discussion on our [Discord server](https://discord.gg/XMrqrCfprT). to collaborate, ask questions, and get involved.